-Founded by an Impossible Foods, and Google data scientist, Climax Foods raises $7.5 million to tackle the cheesiest market – TechCrunch
+Founded by an Impossible Foods and Google data scientist, Climax Foods raises $7.5 million to tackle the cheesiest market – TechCrunch

 As with most things that depend on data science, the taxonomy is the key.
 So Climax Foods is building machine learning algorithms that will process and cross-reference molecular structures to find the best fit.
 It’s starting with cheese.

-While, the replacing the humble wheel of cheese may not seem like a worthy adversary for an astrophysicist, companies have already raised hundreds of millions to defeat the big dairy industry.
+While replacing the humble wheel of cheese may not seem like a worthy adversary for an astrophysicist, companies have already raised hundreds of millions to defeat the big dairy industry.

 “We are at a pivotal time where industrialization enabled explosive population growth and consumption of animal products.
 Today, more than 90% of all mammalian animals and more than 70% of all birds on the planet exist for the sole purpose of metabolizing plants and being turned into food,” said Zahn in a statement.
 “This industry is complex and wasteful, creating as much climate change as all modes of transportation combined, and using more than a third of the earth’s water and usable land.
 By speeding up food science innovation, Climax Foods is able to convert plants into equally craveable foods without the environmental impact.”

-Joining Zahn on this quest to conquer the cheese industrial complex and its milk-made monstrousness are a few seasoned industry veterans including co-founder, Caroline Love, the company’s chief operating officer and former sales and operations executive from JUST foods, and Pavel Aronov, a Stanford-educated chemist who previously worked at the chemicals giant thermo-Fisher.
+Joining Zahn on this quest to conquer the cheese industrial complex and its milk-made monstrousness are a few seasoned industry veterans, including co-founder Caroline Love, the company’s chief operating officer and former sales and operations executive from JUST foods; and Pavel Aronov, a Stanford-educated chemist who previously worked at the chemicals giant Thermo Fisher.

 “Climax Foods is tackling the same opportunity to change the market and the food system, but they are doing it with an entirely novel technological approach.
-They are using data science to produce a new category of foods that will not merely compete with, but out-compete, animal products in terms of taste, nutritional density, and price,” said Sanjeev Krishnan, one of the largest investors in the plant protein space and Chief Investment Officer of S2G Ventures.
+They are using data science to produce a new category of foods that will not merely compete with, but out-compete, animal products in terms of taste, nutritional density, and price,” said Sanjeev Krishnan, one of the largest investors in the plant protein space and chief investment officer of S2G Ventures.
 “The machine intelligence approach Climax Foods is pioneering is critical for harnessing the vast number of ways raw ingredients and natural processes can be used to create the ultimate digital recipes.”

 Krishnan would know.
 He’s an investor in Beyond Meat, the most successful public offering of a plant-based protein replacement company.